erlendlokna/Black-Scholes/README.md

 # Black-Scholes
-Numerical solution to the Black-Scholes PDE using finite differences.
+Numerical solution to the Black-Scholes PDE using finite difference methods FDM.